 Imagine Spot: Both Sei and Mao have one where they imagine the battle between their Gunpla.
 Mr. Ral puts a stop to it so they can have a proper fight that isn't in their imagination.

 Improbable Weapon User: Everyone becomes this in episode 13, since the battle is themed around random weapons.
-Some people get more standard weapons (Kawaguchi gets tonfa, his opponent gets a railgun), some get weird but still functional items (Fellini gets heat scissors that he wields like a sword, Nils gets a yo-yonote If that seems odd, remember that the yo-yo was invented to be a weapon), and some fall squarely into this trope (Mao gets a paint spraygun, Sei and Reiji get baseballs).
+Some people get more standard weapons (Kawaguchi gets tonfa, his opponent gets a railgun), some get weird but still functional items (Fellini gets heat scissors that he wields like a sword, Nils gets a yo-yonote If that seems odd, remember that the yo-yo was invented to be a weapon, and has a track record of being used as such by humongous mecha), and some fall squarely into this trope (Mao gets a paint spraygun, Sei and Reiji get baseballs).

 This can be justified, as he spent most of his time building a mobile suit carrier, which doesn't have an official model.
 So he probably spent all of his time building that.
 Since it was destroyed, he was forced used an older model which he probably never upgraded unlike Fellini's Fenice.
 Leaving him with an outdated model.